dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 have chosen the more strictly checked type `Object?` instead, in order to avoid introducing run-time type checking implicitly.*

-The current scope of the formal parameter list of the declaring constructor in _D_ is the body scope of the class.
+The current scope of the formal parameter list of the primary constructor in _D_ is the body scope of the class.

-*We need to ensure that the meaning of default value expressions is well-defined, taking into account that a declaring header constructor is physically located in a different scope than in-body constructors.
-We do this by specifying the current scope explicitly as the body scope, in spite of the fact that the declaring constructor is actually placed outside the braces that delimit the class body.*
+*We need to ensure that the meaning of default value expressions is well-defined, taking into account that a primary constructor is physically located in a different scope than other constructors.
+We do this by specifying the current scope explicitly as the body scope, in spite of the fact that the primary constructor is actually placed outside the braces that delimit the class body.*

-Next, _k2_ has the modifier `const` iff the keyword `const` occurs just before the name of _D_ or before `this`, or if _D_ is an `enum` declaration.
+Next, _k2_ has the modifier `const` iff the keyword `const` occurs just before the name of _D_, or _D_ is an `enum` declaration.

-Consider the case where _k_ is a declaring header constructor.
+Consider the case where _k_ is a primary constructor.
 If the name `C` in _D_ and the type parameter list, if any, is followed by `.id` where `id` is an identifier then _k2_ has the name `C.id`.
 If it is followed by `.new` then _k2_ has the name `C`.
 If it is not followed by `.` then _k2_ has the name `C`. _D2_ omits the part derived from `'.' <identifierOrNew>` that follows the name and type parameter list in _D_, if said part exists.
 Moreover, _D2_ omits the formal parameter list _L_ that follows the name, type parameter list, if any, and `.id`, if any.

-Otherwise, _D_ is a declaring body constructor.
-If the reserved word `this` is followed by `.id` where `id` is an identifier then _k2_ has the name `C.id`.
-If it is followed by `.new` then _k2_ has the name `C`.
-If it is not followed by `.` then _k2_ has the name `C`.

 The formal parameter list _L2_ of _k2_ is identical to _L_, except that each formal parameter is processed as follows.

 The formal parameters in _L_ and _L2_ occur in the same order, and mandatory positional parameters remain mandatory, and named parameters preserve the name and the modifier `required`, if any.
 An optional positional or named parameter remains optional; if it has a default value `d` in _L_ then it has the default value `d` in _L2_ as well.